omnivector-solutions/layer-supervisor/README.md

 # layer-supervisor

 This layer provides Supervisor!

 Supervisor is a process monitoring and control utility for UNIX-like operating systems.

+# Usage

 To use this layer in your charm or layer, simply include layer-supervisor in your `layer.yaml` like so: